CHAPTER 22 | BEHAVIORAL ECONOMICS IS LIKE TOILET PAPER

 EFFORT HEURISTIC

-It’s when you think that the more time something takes to create, the more valuable it should be
+When you think that the more time something takes to create, the more valuable it should be

 CREATIVE LEVER Credentials, symbols, icons, badges